 Connecting to Wi-Fi and Amazon Account

 - Connect to Wi-Fi: Your Fire Stick will scan for available Wi-Fi networks.
-Select your home network, enter your Wi-Fi password using the on-screen keyboard, and select “Connect”.
+Select your home network, enter your Wi-Fi password using the on-screen keyboard, and then select “Connect”.

 Customizing Your Experience

-The final steps personalize your “new Fire Stick”:
+The final steps allow you to personalize your “new Fire Stick”:

 - Parental Controls (Optional): If you have children, you can set up parental controls with a PIN to restrict content based on age ratings.